RichardMidnight/sd/README.md

      sd list

-   4)  Type in the command below to start reading the card to an image file
+   4)  Type in the command below to start reading the card to an image-file

       sd read

    5) Follow the prompts to enter the sd device name (probably sda) and the image-file-name you want to use.

-   6) Watch your image file get created!!
+   6) Watch your image-file get created!!

  .